sonus21/rqueue/docs/index.md

 ## Getting started

-{: .highlight }
+{: .warning }
 All queue names are dynamic, we do not have to create any queue manually or programmatically using `registerQueue` method.
 Creating queue manually could lead to inconsistencies, queue should be **only** created when we're using Rqueue as producer.

+### Sample Apps
 {: .highlight }
-The Rqueue code repository has multiple sample test apps, try to run them in local all of these apps provides simple APIs for demo.
-You can clone this repo, in cloned repo you run one of these apps.
+The Rqueue Github repository has multiple sample test apps, try to run them in local all of these apps provides simple APIs for demo.
+In cloned repo we can run one of these apps.

 * [Rqueue Sprint Boot](https://github.com/sonus21/rqueue/tree/master/rqueue-spring-boot-example)
 * [Rqueue Sprint Boot Reactive](https://github.com/sonus21/rqueue/tree/master/rqueue-spring-boot-reactive-example)